K-RLange/dhPython/python_tutorial/_build/html/_sources/installation.md

 from the official website or install conda, which is a version manager for Python and other programming languages (like R).

-To complete this tutorial, you will **not** need to install Python or an IDE, as the code can be run in your browser.
+To complete this tutorial, you will **not** need to install Python or an Integrated Development Engine (IDE, basically a graphical interface), as the code can be run in your browser.
 If you would like to work with Python after completing this course however, we suggest you install Python and an IDE on your local machine.
 ### 1) Using conda (recommended)
 To download conda, please visit the [official conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).